-First-place demo teams earn 15 points for their school, second place earns 10, and third place earns 5.
-Adult grand champions earn an additional 10 points for their school and junior grand champions earn an additional 5 points for their school.
-Points are occasionally deducted for disrespectful conduct, inappropriate behavior, etc.
+The first-place demo team earns 15 points for its school, second place earns 10, and third place earns 5.
+Adult grand champions earn an additional 10 points for their school, and junior grand champions earn an additional 5 points for their school.
+Points are occasionally deducted for disrespectful conduct, inappropriate behavior, etc. (see examples in earlier paragraphs).